 ๐น Retirement of Relationship Managers

-In Switzerland, itโs common for wealth management relationship managers to retire at age 65.
+In Switzerland, it’s common for wealth management relationship managers to retire at age 65.
 Often, these managers are the primary, if not sole, point of contact for clients, raising concerns about continuity and client retention.

-๐น Need for Younger Talent
+๐น Need for Younger Talent – Ageing Challenge

 Younger generations, including Millennials, increasingly favour digital platforms like Snap Inc. and TikTok.
 Some Swiss banks have already made commendable strides in using these platforms.
 This shift highlights the importance of adapting to the evolving preferences of a tech-savvy clientele.
-As a result, the wealth management industry must embrace change and strategically prepare for the generational transition ahead.
+As a result, the wealth management industry must embrace change and strategically prepare for the ageing challenge transition ahead.

 Source: LinkedIn